 “Shower, sleep — I really don’t think I will,” the 30-year old U.S. bobsledder said.
 “It won’t come off until — I promise you, at least a week it’s not coming off.”

 Airport security might have other thoughts when Fogt flies home this week.

 “I think they’ll understand,” he said with a laugh.

 But how could they?
 In the four-man bobsled, the man in front — the pilot — usually gets all the attention.
 Steve Holcomb is the one who navigated the curves and raced the clock, helping U.S. sleds win two bronze medals at these Olympics.
 He’s a three-time medalist and already among the best bobsledders the United States has ever produced.

 Fogt was the fourth man in the sled.
-Sunday’s event, in which the American bobsledders raced to third and claimed the 28th and final Team USA medal of the Sochi Olympics, likely would be the last competition for Olympian Chris Fogt.
+Sunday’s event, in which the American bobsledders raced to third and claimed the 28th and final Team USA medal of the Sochi Olympics, likely will be the last competition for Olympian Chris Fogt, at least for a while.
 That’s because Army Capt.
 Chris Fogt reports to active duty May 5 at Fort Huachuca in Arizona.
 He’s not sure where he’ll go from there.

-“Whatever the Army tells me to do, I’ll fall in line,” said Fogt, an Iraq War vet, “like a regular Joe and do my job.”
+“Whatever the Army tells me to do, I’ll fall in line like a regular Joe and do my job,” said Fogt, an Iraq War vet.